chazzka/clanekforest/clanek.md

  The Novelty service is making two main alteration concepts:

  1. For each of the features, Isolation Forest was added a *range*.
- 2. When the split point is calculated, random dimension is chosen, and the split point is evaluated based on the given *range* (and not the minmax of the data).
+ 2. When the split point is calculated, random dimension is chosen, and the split point is evaluated based on the given *range*.

 The evaluation of a range starts by selecting some initial (either random or user defined) range for each dimension of N-dimensional problem.
 This range should be reasonable enough to allow all the domain space to be separated correctly, hence some tolerance is needed.